 Sensei Jay is also a tremendously dedicated instructor.
 In his classes, Sensei Jay believes it is important to pay close attention to the individual needs of every student, while also encouraging a supportive, energetic, and disciplined training environment for the whole group.

 Sensei Jay holds a B.S. degree in Kinesiology from the University of Illinois at Chicago (UIC) and a Master’s degree in the same department.
 At UIC, his studies focused on Urban Youth Development and martial arts.
-Jay has taught courses at UIC and Triton College and has been a substitute Physical Education teacher at the University of Chicago Laboratory Schools since 2009.
+Jay has also taught courses at UIC and Triton College.

 With his wife, Sensei Denise Nacu, he has been leading the Enso Karate program since 2002.
 From a small 750-square-foot training floor to a 6,000-square-foot facility in downtown Chicago, the dojo is now home to over 200 students and families who are dedicated to improving themselves and learning the art of Shotokan Karate.
 They have two school-age children who also train, compete, and assist at the dojo.